renlulu/ParseProject/EQUAL/project.md

 ---
+name: EQUAL
-name: EQUALdescription: Equal Wallet is an ERC20 wallet that unlocks the decentralized web through the use of their Ethereum dApp browser
+description: Equal Wallet is an ERC20 wallet that unlocks the decentralized web through the use of their Ethereum dApp browser
 logo:
 categories:
 status: NA